Back to Blog

 Technical Debt's Relentless Gravitational Pull

-Industry reports consistently show that 15-25% of a typical monthly engineering budget is consumed by maintaining, patching, and stabilizing legacy codebases.
+Industry reports, such as those from CAST Research, consistently show that 15-25% of a typical monthly engineering budget is consumed by maintaining, patching, and stabilizing legacy codebases.
 For a company with a $50,000 monthly engineering budget, this translates to $7,500-$12,500 per month, or an alarming $90,000-$150,000 annually, *not* spent on innovation or new feature development, but merely treading water.
-This significantly impacts your organization's ability to drive forward-looking initiatives.
+This significantly impacts your organization's ability to drive forward-looking initiatives, pushing innovative projects to the back burner.

 2